Shubham26sd/Farmshoppe-frontend/README.md

 Visit the live site: [FarmShoppe Frontend](https://shubham26sd.github.io/Farmshoppe-frontend/)

-## 🤝 Contributing

-Feel free to use this as a reference for your own projects!

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).